Giving complex medications to children

 To bring this closer to reality, we are working in partnership with the Royal Pharmaceutical Society and the British National Formulary on a ‘live database’ to ensure the system has the most up-to-date, UK-specific medication information at any time.
 Supported in-part by a research grant from the Resuscitation Council (UK), we were able to test a prototype of the system in a simulated setting in 2017.
 We showed that we were able to decrease the number of serious errors by 60% in novice users.
 On the back of this successful proof-of-concept, we secured prestigious follow- on funding from the NIHR to bring our modern medication safety solution to reality, initially with our partners at Imperial College Healthcare NHS Trust, and then beyond.

 Recruiting a Software Developer

 We’re seeking a talented Back End Developer to join our team of software engineers, doctors, nurses, product designers and researchers and help us build out a clinical decision support system for this project, which will be trialled at St Mary’s Hospital in 2019.
-The initial contract is full time for six months, with flexible working patterns and competitive compensation.
+The initial contract is full time for 1 year, with flexible working patterns and competitive compensation.

 We’re looking for someone with:

 - Excellent programming skills in C# - however we will consider outstanding object-oriented programmers of all stripes

 - Great testing / QA skills

 - Ability to clearly document code and processes

 - Ability to work closely with healthcare professionals to translate their knowledge into the system

 Please send your CV to firstname.lastname@example.org if this sounds like you!